Burhan7777/InstaBuddyNew/WTDN.md

 10) Favourite button to fav the account:
 11) Create history of search:
 12) Create favourites page:
-13) Create Reels page:
+13) Create Reels page: DONE
-14) Create Stories page:
+14) Create Stories page: DONE
 15) Create highlight tray:
 16) Move dp and name to left and add followers and following: CANCEL
 17) Add likes on post , reels:
 18) Views on reels:
 19) play button on reels:
 20) Time on stories:
+21) Add circular progress bar to the shimmer effect of posts , reels and stories: